Automotive industry in the United Kingdom: Dealership groups

 There has been significant consolidation of car dealerships in the UK, leading to several large and notable dealership groups.
 As of June 2021, Sytner Group is the largest with a turnover of £4.92 billion.

 Car market

-Despite the loss of mass-market British marques, car models that are built in the UK are generally popular in the UK sales charts, examples being the Nissan Qashqai.
+Despite the decline of several mass-market British marques, vehicles manufactured in the United Kingdom continue to perform strongly in domestic sales rankings.
+Models such as the Nissan Qashqai, built at the company’s Sunderland plant, have consistently appeared among the country’s best-selling cars since their introduction.